Stop rewarding people based on Performance; start Promoting Potential.

 Open-Ended Goal-Based Questions

-These help you discover the wishes and wants of your employee if you listen closely.
+These help you discover the wishes and wants of your employees if you listen closely.
 When you know what’s holding them back from achieving their goals, you can better assist them with a solution.
 Focusing on the benefits of your product and how they attune to the purposes of the employee can also help close a deal.

 Examples: